UT Dallas Policy Navigator :: Clery Act Compliance Policy :: UTDBP3112 (v2)

 • Student Organization Center

-• Provides a list of Student Organization sponsors by name and netid to Compliance on an annual basis for CSA training.
+• Provides a list of Student Organization sponsors by name and NetID to Compliance on an annual basis for CSA training.

 • Student Housing